broadinstitute/gnomad-browser/browser/help/topics/pext.md

 Also note that for the browser, we have only added expression values for protein-coding (CDS) regions.
 While UTRs do have expression in transcriptome datasets, we do not include this information for the visualization.

 ### More information

+#### GTEx versions
+gnomAD v4 used GTEx v10 to calculate pext scores. gnomAD v2 used GTEx v7 data.

-Check out our paper for details on development, validation and utility of pext values for interpretation.
-We also have a detailed [GitHub page](https://github.com/macarthur-lab/tx_annotation/) that outlines the commands to create these files, and includes steps to annotate your own variant file with pext values with any isoform expression matrix.
+Check our [paper](https://broad.io/tx_annotation) for details on development, validation and utility of pext values for interpretation.
+We also have [utility functions](https://github.com/broadinstitute/gnomad_methods/blob/main/gnomad/utils/transcript_annotation.py) in the gnomAD Hail utilities GitHub repository and a detailed [GitHub repository](https://github.com/macarthur-lab/tx_annotation/) that outlines the commands to create these files, and includes steps to annotate your own variant file with pext values with any isoform expression matrix.